Brett Lawrie: International career

 Lawrie was a member of the Canadian Junior National Team at the 2008 World Junior Baseball Championship where he led the tournament with a .469 batting average, three home runs and 16 runs batted in (RBIs).
 He was also selected to play for Canada at the 2008 Summer Olympics.

 Lawrie represented Canada once again during the 2009 World Baseball Classic at the Rogers Centre in Toronto, Ontario.
 His only appearance during Canada's brief run in the tournament came during a 6–5 loss to the United States where he pinch-ran for Joey Votto in the ninth inning.

 Lawrie was named to Canada's 2013 World Baseball Classic team, and took part in two pre-tournament games against the Milwaukee Brewers and the Cincinnati Reds.
 Lawrie exited the game against the Reds due to discomfort, and was later determined to have strained his ribs.
 He stayed with the team, but did not appear in the tournament due to this injury.

 Personal life

 Lawrie became engaged to UCLA and United States women's national under-20 soccer team forward Sydney Leroux, a childhood friend against whom he played in youth baseball leagues in Metro Vancouver, in October 2010.
 They broke off the engagement in October 2011, during Leroux's senior year at UCLA and just before she received her first call-up to the United States women's national soccer team.

 Lawrie became engaged to model Dana Long on June 29, 2015.
 Lawrie proposed on Long's birthday.
 They got married seven months later, on Lawrie's birthday.
 In February 2018, Lawrie announced they were expecting their first child together, a boy.

 He is the brother of University of Washington and Canadian Olympic softball pitcher Danielle Lawrie.

-Since his retirement, Lawrie promotes various golf products on his Twitter page.